 If your opponent calls 100% of the time, you win $200 when you are value betting and lose $100 when bluffing.
 This results in you winning $50 with your betting range only if your opponent always calls (50% * -$100 = -$50; 50% * $200 = $100. $100 – $50 = $50).

-This scenario shows that not bluffing at all is exactly as profitable as bluffing 50% of the time.
+This scenario shows that not bluffing at all is actually more profitable than bluffing 50% of the time.

 Scenario 4 – Bluff 33%, Value Bet 67%: